martinthomson/sup-ai/draft-thomson-aipref-sup.md

 1. Starting with the most general labels, iterate over the recorded value for each label.

-   a.
-For each of the labels
+   1. For each of the labels
       that are more specific than this label, replace any value of UNKNOWN for that more specific label with the value from this (more general) label.

-   b.
-If all aspects of the usage
-      are covered by more specific labels
-      discard the more general label from the record.
+   2. If all aspects of the usage are covered by more specific labels discard the more general label from the record.
+   {: type="a"}

 2. If the value for any of the remaining labels is UNKNOWN, the automaton substitutes a YES or NO value